 Bob grinned manically.
 He turned to the men at his sides.
 “Get the engineer out of here.”

-Juan looked back at me with teary and terrified eyes, then lowered himself out of sight.
+Juan looked back at me with teary and terrified eyes.
+Then, he lowered himself out of sight.

 I slipped free and ran toward the captain.
 He thumbed the pistol’s hammer with a menacing click.
 His bottom lip was shoved upward in rage.